March 2025 Update

-In partnership with the Capitol Hill Neighborhood Council, Salt Lake City is planning improvements in 2024 in the Marmalade/West Capitol Hill neighborhood consistent with the goals of the Livable Streets Program.
-Following construction of 58 asphalt speed humps last year (Phase 1 2023), this second phase will include the following:
+Salt Lake City, in collaboration with the Capitol Hill Neighborhood Council, will build traffic calming and street safety improvements in 2025 in the Marmalade/West Capitol Hill neighborhood.
+Following the installation of 58 speed humps in 2023, this second phase will include the following enhancements:

-- Make permanent changes to the intersection at 600 North/200 West/Center Street
+Permanent changes to the intersection at 600 North, 200 West, and Center Street

-In 2021, Salt Lake City installed a “quick build” project at 600 North/200 West/Center Street using temporary materials to demonstrate changes that make the intersection safer.
-This is a key gateway entrance into the community and an area with high bicycling and walking activity.
-Corner curb extensions reduce exposure for pedestrians in the crosswalks, along with narrow vehicle lanes to slow traffic flowing through the intersection.
-This also an opportunity to permanently improve the condition of sidewalks and crosswalks that are mis-aligned and difficult to use for people with mobility limitations.
+In 2021, Salt Lake City installed a “quick build” project at the intersection of 600 North, 200 West, and Center Street using temporary materials to demonstrate changes that make the intersection safer.
+This is a key gateway entrance into the community and an area with a high number of people walking and biking.
+Corner curb extensions reduce exposure for people in the crosswalks, along with narrow vehicle lanes to slow traffic flowing through the intersection.
+This also provides an opportunity to permanently improve the condition of sidewalks and misaligned crosswalks that are difficult to use for people with mobility limitations.

 Overview

-The Capitol Hill Neighborhood Traffic Calming Plan is the result of a nearly three year process, led by the Capitol Hill Neighborhood Council (CHNC).
-The plan is community-driven and based on input from residents throughout the neighborhood that identified specific issues.
-Cut-through commuter traffic, exhibition racing of vehicles with modified mufflers, and heavy-duty industrial vehicles diminish the quality of life in the neighborhood by impacting safety, comfort, and noise and air pollution.
+The Capitol Hill Neighborhood Traffic Calming Plan is the culmination of a nearly three-year, community-driven process in partnership with the Capitol Hill Neighborhood Council.
+Based on extensive input from residents, the plan addresses key issues affecting neighborhood livability, including cut-through commuter traffic, exhibition racing by vehicles with modified mufflers, and the presence of heavy-duty industrial vehicles.
+These issues impact safety and comfort and contribute to increased noise and air pollution, diminishing the overall quality of life in the neighborhood.

-The above image is from the project web map displaying existing and proposed traffic calming features in the Capitol Hill neighborhood.
+The map below shows existing and proposed traffic calming features in the Capitol Hill neighborhood.

 Additional Information